data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 4 - Presentation Layer.md

 ​

-​            Reporting      Structure

-​            Interpretation      Area

-​

-3.2      Loading and managing aggregate tables
+## Loading and managing aggregate tables

 The following load strategies are available for managing summary / aggregated tables.
 This is true for both the Helper and the Reporting Structure Area: